Florin20/Matrix-class/README.md

 # Matrix-class

-A class that has methods for basic matrix operations.
+A class that contains methods for basic matrix operations.

 Example: